adaanene/container-migration-projects/README.md

     - Second method :
         -  Create a network for the MySQL and Tooling app container so they can connect:
-    `docker network create --subnet=172.18.0.0/24 tooling_app_network ` - where tooling_aap_network is the name of the network
+    `docker network create --subnet=172.18.0.0/24 tooling_app_network ` - where tooling_app_network is the name of the network

             ![image](./screenshots/docker_network_create.png)